top of page

 9. B12 (Cobalamin)

 1. Avoid products that use cyanocobalamin.
 Many people have a genetic issue that affects their ability to convert cyanocobalamin to methylcobalamin.
 Instead, look for products that use methylcobalamin, adenosylcobalamin, and hydroxocobalamin.
 Also, avoid products that just say B-12 or cobalamin, as it is important to know what form is being used.
+Look for at least three milligrams per day.

 10. Vitamin C